Skip to content

 # rocky_version: latest # or 1.17.4 / engine-v1.17.4

 The first PR after wiring this in will install Rocky and post a comment with the plan, the diff, and the cost delta.
-Subsequent pushes update that same comment in place via the <!-- rocky-preview --> marker — no PR-comment spam.
+Subsequent pushes update that same comment in place via the <!-- rocky-preview --> marker, with no PR-comment spam.

 InputDefaultDescription